ichatz/iotphd2020/README.md

 cd aws-iot-device-sdk-python
 python setup.py install`

-# MQTT client using Eclispe PAHO library
+# MQTT client using Eclipse PAHO library

-The second file implements a virtual sensor that connects to the AWS IoT broker using the [Paho MQTT Client](https://github.com/eclipse/paho.mqtt.python).
+The second file implements a virtual sensor that connects to the AWS IoT broker using the [Eclipse Paho MQTT Client](https://github.com/eclipse/paho.mqtt.python).
 Details on how to setup the TLS connection with the correct parameters so that the MQTT client can connect to AWS IoT are available in this [AWS blog](https://aws.amazon.com/blogs/iot/how-to-implement-mqtt-with-tls-client-authentication-on-port-443-from-client-devices-python/).